achkatam/CarServiceCRUD/README.md

 # CarServiceCRUD
 Basic CRUD operations.
 Testing Minimal API.
-App represents list of cars ready to be serviced/fixed in the workshop.
+App represents list of cars about to be serviced/fixed in the workshop.

 ## Get all cars
 ![AllCars](images/getAll.png)